athos/type-infer/README.md

 Note also that due to the above limitation, the target expression of the type inference may be evaluated at most once.
-This means that it is impossible (or difficult at best) to implement macros using `infer-type` such that the original expression is never evaluated in the expanded form, e.g. constant folding.
+This means that it is impossible (or difficult at best) to implement macros using `infer-type` such that the input expression is never evaluated in the expanded form.

 ## Practical use

-Examples of practical use of the library can be found in the following products:
+Examples of practical use of the library can be found in the following projects:

 - [sweet-array](https://github.com/athos/sweet-array)
 - [power-dot](https://github.com/athos/power-dot)